ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 For Veeam Availability Suite 11, you can order 10 - 500 VM licenses in increments of 10.

 You must provide a Microsoft® Windows Server 2019 Standard edition license if you choose the option of installing Veeam as a VM.
-{:important}
+{: important}

 ## Considerations when you install Veeam v11
 {: #veeamvm_overview-install}

-There are various tasks that you might complete with Veeam v11, such as ordering a new vCenter Server instance with Veeam and ordering or deleting a Veeam stand-alone license.
+You can complete various tasks with Veeam v11, such as ordering a new vCenter Server instance with Veeam and ordering or deleting a Veeam stand-alone license.
 For more information, see [Tasks you can complete with Veeam v11](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-fivetasks_v10).

 Veeam license installation and deletion are different starting with Veeam v11.
 For more information, see [Considerations for installing and deleting Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-install-delete-consid).